dusansimic/receipts-archive-backend/README.md

 # Receipts Archive Backend

 Backed for Receipts Archive written in Go.
-This is a work in progress and project that I use to loearn more about full stack development and deployment and fix everyday problems that I have.
+This is a work in progress and project that I use to learn more about full stack development and deployment and fix everyday problems that I have.

 Goal is to have an web app that would be used for storing receipts from grocery shopping and see stats about what items are bought the most, where are they bought, how much do they cost and other useful stuff.

-It's written in Go so it's very easy to deploy it with Docker.
+It's written in Go so it's very easy to deploy it with Docker or other containerized environments.

 ## Build